Allegheny-Computer-Science-Thesis-2021/course-materials/README.md

 ###### Proposal document

 Subject to multiple rounds of extensive revision, this technical document must be formatted according to the Departments thesis proposal style requirements and approved for a subsequent defense by your First Reader.

-Guidelines for style and individual document requirements will be provided at the time of assignment.
+Basic features of the proposal document are listed in the [course guidelines](CODE_OF_CONDUCT.md#proposal-document).

 ###### Proposal defenses

 An oral defense of your proposal documentation to be held at a faculty-scheduled time.
-The first reader reserves the right to cancel students proposal defense if the thesis proposal document does not meet minimum requirements outlined below.
+The first reader reserves the right to cancel students proposal defense if the thesis proposal document does not meet minimum requirements outlined in [course guidelines](CODE_OF_CONDUCT.md#proposal-defenses).
 Projects subject to this condition may require a follow-up defense.

 ##### Thesis chapters